evaera/Cmdr/docs/11-hooks.md

 ## BeforeRun

-The callback is passed the CommandContext for the relevant command.
+The callback is passed the [CommandContext](/api/CommandContext) for the relevant command.
 The hooks are the last thing to run before the command itself, so all properties are available.

 This hook can be used to interrupt command execution (useful for permissions) by returning a string.
 The returned string will replace the command output on the executing user's screen.
-If the callback returns nothing (`nil`), then the command will run normally.
+If the callback returns nothing (`nil` or no return), then the command will run normally.

 :::caution Security Warning

-Commands will be blocked from running in a live game unless you configure at least one BeforeRun hook.
+Commands will be blocked from running in a live game unless you register at least one BeforeRun hook.

 :::

 As a quick way to register hooks on both the server and the client, you can make a folder for your hooks, with module scripts in them which return a function.
-Similar to Types, if you call `Cmdr:RegisterHooksIn(yourFolderHere)` from the server, Cmdr will load all ModuleScripts in the folder on the server and the client, so you only need to write your code once.
+Similar to Types, if you call [`Cmdr.Registry:RegisterHooksIn(yourFolderHere)`](/api/Registry#RegisterHooksIn) from the server, Cmdr will load all ModuleScripts in the folder on the server and the client, so you only need to write your code once.

 ```lua title="A ModuleScript inside your hooks folder."
 return function (registry)